narzul/AndroidRootUpgrade/README.md

 # AndroidRootUpgrade
-HOWTO:
+HOWTO: <br/>

-1: Install HTC_Treiber_v4.0.1.001.exe
+1. Install HTC_Treiber_v4.0.1.001.exe <br/>
-2: unpack HTC_Desire_Android_2.3_Upgrade.rar and run it.
+2. unpack HTC_Desire_Android_2.3_Upgrade.rar and run it.<br/>
-3: After it is done go into settings -> application -> disable fastboot, then goto -> development -> enable usb debugging.
+3. After it is done go into settings -> application -> disable fastboot, then goto -> development -> enable usb debugging.<br/>
-4: Boot into Hboot.
+4. Boot into Hboot.
   - power off;
   - hold press the volume down button and press the power button;
 	- look for the hboot version it should be written in the second line it will ether be 0.93 or 1.02;
 	- press the power button again to go into fastboot, use the volume buttons and select reboot and then press the power button;
-5: unpack revolutionary-0.4pre4.zip and run it(if it says that it's already s-off then go to 6)
+5. unpack revolutionary-0.4pre4.zip and run it(if it says that it's already s-off then go to 6)<br/>
 	- goto http://revolutionary.io/
 	- click download(you don't need to download it) a window should appear saying Beta key.
 		- select your operating system